cstl-kaist/cs473-2025-fall/logistics.md

 **Rubric-based grading**: Most assignments and project milestones will be graded based on a set of rubrics, which are designed by course staff to best capture the learning objectives of an assignment.
 But please keep in mind that design work is inherently subjective.

 **Late policy**: For individual assignments, you'll lose 10% for each late day.
 For each milestone deadline in the design project, all members of your team will lose 10% for each late day.
 Submissions for both the individual assignments and design project milestones will be accepted until three days after the deadline.
 After then you'll get 0 on that assignment.
-Please note that late submissions for midterm and final presentations are not allowed.
+Please note that late submissions for final presentations are not allowed and late reading response submissions will not be counted.

 <!-- TOC --><a name="academic-integrity-and-collaboration"></a>
 ## Academic Integrity and Collaboration

 You may discuss assignments with others, but you should always give credit and be intellectually honest.

-For all individual assignments, you should write the solution entirely on your own.
-Sharing or seeing other students' solutions (written material or code) is not allowed.
-If you discussed the assignment with anyone, you should explicitly list them in your report.

 For programming work, you may use third-party libraries, but you should give proper attribution.